yao-laboratory/MotifCluster/README.md

      optional arguments:
-     -start NUM               NUM: the start coordinate of processing this input bed file -end   NUM               NUM: the end coordinate of processing this input bed file
+     -start NUM               NUM: the start coordinate of processing this input bed file -end   NUM               NUM: the end coordinate of processing this input bed file -min_samples   NUM       NUM: the minimum threshold for total weight (integer > 0), default is 8.
+It is generally not recommended to modify this value.

 ### Input:
 #### (Note: You should put bed files in input_files folder)